mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

      - Type
      - Value Range
      - Description
-   * - MS_BUILD_PROCESS_NUM
-     - Specifies the number of parallel operator build processes during Ascend backend compilation.

-     - Integer
-     - The number of parallel operator build processes ranges from 1 to 24.
-     -
    * - MS_COMPILER_CACHE_ENABLE
      - Whether to save or load the compiled cache of the graph.
 After `MS_COMPILER_CACHE_ENABLE` is set to `1`, during the first execution, a compilation cache is generated and exported to a MINDIR file.
 When the network is executed again, if `MS_COMPILER_CACHE_ENABLE` is still set to `1` and the network scripts